ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 ### Github CoPilot

 Github CoPilot has been used through out the project to help with speeding up the process of writing code.
 This range from repetitive code to unit tests.
 This is where CoPilot shines with helping auto completion.
-With the recommendation that you get from CoPilot may not work since the AI can't know the full extend of the program.
+However, the recommendation that you get from CoPilot may not work since the AI can't know the full extend of the program.

 <!-- ChatGBT and/or CoPilot
 ChatGBT was used for small questions, or just the simple things as refactoring through the code